HarshTrivedi/ProPPR-python/README.md

 Lastly, the learning is done using following script:

 ```
-python train.py
+python train_test.py
 ```

 As the script runs, it logs the dropping loss value and increasing MMR/AUC with increase in epoch.
 For our sample dataset, only 1 epoch is more than enough for reaching perfect AUC and MMR.
 Following is the expected output.

 ```
-<.. fill this up ...>
+Computation Graph Built
+In Learn Mode

+Epoch: 0
+Loss: 0.0
+MRR: 0.5
+AUC: 0.5

+Epoch: 1
+Loss: -0.00112915039062
+MRR: 1.0
+AUC: 1.0

+Epoch: 2
+Loss: -0.00263977050781
+MRR: 1.0
+AUC: 1.0

+Epoch: 3
+Loss: -0.00416564941406
+MRR: 1.0
+AUC: 1.0

+Epoch: 4
+Loss: -0.00576782226562
+MRR: 1.0
+AUC: 1.0

+Epoch: 5
+Loss: -0.00743103027344
+MRR: 1.0
+AUC: 1.0

+Epoch: 6
+Loss: -0.00909423828125
+MRR: 1.0
+AUC: 1.0
+...
 ```
+On our simple KB, just one epoch was enough for reaching perfect AUC and MMR.
+You can also see the loss decreasing with epochs as intended.
 Once 10 epochs are complete, it automatically saves the best performing model in `ProcessedData/sample/model/`.
 This trained model can be used later anytime.

-The script `train.py` can be run in 2 modes: `Learn` or `Predict`.
+The script `train_test.py` can be run in 2 modes: `Learn` or `Predict`.
 Default is `Learn`  mode which we just used to create the model. `Predict` mode can be used check AUC/MMR on test or train data.
 The modes can be toggled with variable `run` in first few lines of the script.